Another Caltrans Lie: Video Claims Widening 5 Freeway Reduces Pollution, Congestion

 In a new video shown at the Metro Congestion, Highway and Roads Committee earlier this week, and posted online yesterday, Caltrans claims that its $3.2+ billion dollar (and growing – see below) project to widen the 5 Freeway through much of L.A.
 County will “minimize congestion” and “reduce pollution” (minute 3:15).

 When the freeway builders got going in the middle of the 20th Century, they promised that building freeways would get congestion off of surface streets.
 If they had been right back then, then by now all of those Southern California freeways should have pretty much entirely eliminated congestion from nearby streets.
-But because of induced travel and other clearly understood, well-document predictors of travel behavior, the promised reduced congestion never happened.
+But because of induced travel and other clearly understood, well-documented predictors of travel behavior, the promised reduced congestion never happened.
 In fact, L.A. keeps building and widening freeways, and traffic congestion keeps getting worse.
 When capacity is added to roadways, congestion increases.

 And, based on Caltrans’ promises, shouldn’t L.A. freeways have reduced pollution to pretty much nothing by now?